turbot/steampipe-plugin-snowflake/docs/tables/snowflake_user_grant.md

 # Table: snowflake_user_grant

-List all roles granted to a User.
+Roles are granted to users, providing them with specific permissions.

-**Note**
+**Notes**

-- The `PUBLIC` role, which is automatically available to every user, is not listed in this table.
+- The `PUBLIC` role, which is automatically available to every user, is not listed in this table
-- This table requires an '=' qualifier for `username` columns
+- This table requires an '=' qualifier for the `username` column

 ### List all grants for a specific user